drishyakarki/greenScan/README.md

 ## Introduction
 In this project I have achieved the following objectives:
 - Understanding Pytorch Tensor
-- Loading Datasets and DataLoaders in Pytorch
+- Created custom Datasets and DataLoaders in Pytorch
-- Using Transforms of Pytorch and visualisation
+- Used Transforms of Pytorch and visualisation
-- Creating a model and building
+- Created a model and build it (used ResNet as base model)
 - Understanding the automatic differentiation
 - Optimizing model parameters
 - Saving and loading the model